 - Spread your dog’s fur away from the tick

-- Grasp the tick as close to the skin as possible, being careful not to squeeze the head and neck of the tick so hard that you break the tick
+- Grasp the tick as close to the skin as possible, being careful not to squeeze the tick so hard that you break off the barbed mouth of the tick

 - With firm pressure, gently pull straight upward in a slow, steady motion